Ann Jardin-Maynard

 Janice Gadaire Fleuriel

-Ann Jardin-Maynard shares her unique perspective to the fishing trade.
+On September 21, 2007, Janice Gadaire Fleuriel interviewed Ann Jardin-Maynard as part of The Working Waterfront Festival Community Documentation Project.
+Ann Jardin-Maynard shares her perspective on the fishing industry.
 She describes growing up in New Bedford, Massachusetts and her connection to the local fishing culture.
 Ann traces her career path from joining Kevin Dawson's accounting firm after college to becoming a partner.
 She shares the intricacies of the settlement business, where her expertise spans from boat shares systems to the challenges posed by changing regulations.
-Her settlement house has earned a reputation for its advanced computer systems and professionalism, serving clients from New Bedford to Alaska and even working with prominent figures like Captain Jonathan Hillstrand from "Deadliest Catch."
-Ann's experiences reveal a dynamic industry characterized by close-knit relationships and a resilient spirit.
-This interview highlights the significance of family ties within the fishing profession and how the community strives to weather industry changes, economic challenges, and evolving regulations.
-Ann's contributions to fishermen's financial stability, especially in navigating tax complexities, stand out as a defining aspect of her career.
+Her settlement house has earned a reputation for its advanced computer systems and professionalism, serving clients from New Bedford to Alaska and even working with prominent figures like Captain Jonathan Hillstrand from “Deadliest Catch.”
+Ann’s contributions to fishermen’s financial stability, especially in navigating tax complexities, stand out as a defining aspect of her career.
 As the interview concludes, Ann emphasizes the evolving nature of the industry, the importance of community support, and the enduring dedication of those involved.
-Her insights offer a window into the fishing heritage of New Bedford and shed light on the industry's continued vitality amidst changing times.
-The interview reflects not only Ann's professional journey but also the interconnectedness of the fishing trade with the fabric of local culture and history.
+Her insights offer a window into the fishing heritage of New Bedford and shed light on the industry’s continued vitality amidst changing times and its deep connections to local history and culture.

 Please Note: The oral histories in this collection are protected by copyright and have been created for educational, research and personal use as described by the Fair Use Doctrine in the U.S. Copyright law.
 Please reach out Voices@noaa.gov to let us know how these interviews are being used in your research, project, exhibit, etc. The Voices staff can help provide other useful resources related to your inquiry.